 The following photo shows some antibodies that we had ordered from a client that sold scientific supplies.
 We weren’t able to test the antibodies.
 In fact, we were wary about going anywhere near them.
 But during the unboxing process, we noticed some valuable information that was wrongly absent from the website.

 We had a client that sold sheds online.
-Our CEO, Ben, was the most in need of a new shed.
+Our co-founder Ben was the most in need of a new shed.
 (More accurately, he was the person least reluctant to get one.)
 Ben had many insights during the buying process.
 One of the more interesting insights came once the shed was delivered to the front of his house.
 Ben discovered that the shed’s components would not fit easily through a standard doorway.
 They scraped the paint off the house’s door frame.
 Based on this feedback, our client redesigned all its sheds so that no component was too large to fit through a doorway.
 This improved the client’s customer feedback rating, which was already high.
 Some people would deem this to be outside of the remit of conversion rate optimization (CRO).
 But CRO is concerned with every customer interaction within the business, not just those in the early stages.

 There should be no exceptions to this rule.
 When one of our consultants was uncomfortable joining a dating site to understand how the whole process worked, our co-founder Karl had to step in.
 Karl stopped short of going on a date, but the process revealed many insights—including the fact that Karl’s “datability index” was 40%.
 (Karl insists that this indicated the presence of a major bug in the website’s rating algorithm.)

 Technique 14: Using method marketing with offline competitors (because the offline world has often cracked problems that the online world hasn’t)